Edkamb/TestKG/index.md

 ## Material

 We will publish the testing tools and material here.
-No preperation and no equipment beyond a laptop will needed.
+Only a laptop will be needed, please install
+* A Kotlin or Java IDE/compiler
+* Python 3
+* git

 ## Program